-Real estate transfer tax (RETT) is applied on the transfer of immovable property at the rate of 4%.
-The tax base is the selling price of the transferred property and the taxable person is the buyer.
+Real estate transfer tax (RETT) is applied on the transfer of immovable property at the rate 3%.
+The taxable base is the market value of a real estate at the moment when the tax liability is incurred and the taxable person is the buyer.
+The acquisition of newly built real estate that is taxed according to the VAT Law is not considered the transfer of real estate.

 Other taxes include contribution to the Croatian Commercial Chamber (fixed monthly fee), forestry tax (annual percentage) and tourist tax (for certain activities).